GoateSo/BgendaBot/README.md

 PORT = the port you want to run the bot on (default if not specified is 3000)
 ```

-then run `npm run start` to start the bot.
+then run `npm start` to start the bot.

 ### Commands